eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 The next part will introduce new functional data structure that even greatly simplifies computations!

 ## Monoid
 `Monoid` is very similar to `Semigroup`.
-It introduces one additional concept which is the `identity`.
+It introduces one additional concept which is the `identity` principle.
 Speaking from the technical perspective `identity` is the initial state of the `Monoid`.

 ```swift
 protocol Monoid: Semigroup {